 This crazy cake gluten free chocolate cake is made with no eggs, no butter, and no chopped chocolate—but it’s still super moist and tender.
 And packed with chocolate flavor.
-Honest.

-Gluten free chocolate cake goes vegan
+A vegan gluten free chocolate cake

 Have you seen the Buzzfeed Tasty red wine cake?
 I saw it in one of those food-pornographic “oh yeah” videos after a reader linked to it and said, um, I want to have it.
 And make mine gluten free, please.